For people with IBS (Irritable Bowel Syndrome) or lactose intolerance, eating high FODMAP food may lead to unbearable pain in the stomach.

 So, how high is considered “high-FODMAP” (1) ?

 - Oligosaccharides (fructose, GOS) – More than 0.3g

 - Polyols (Mannitol, Sorbitol)- More than 0.3g

-Also, both data found no sugar content in them.
-As of lactose, it’s 0 – 0.4mg of lactose per 100g of Parmigiano Reggiano — very little to none.
+Also, both data suggest no sugar in them.
+As for lactose, it’s 0 – 0.4mg of lactose per 100g of Parmigiano Reggiano — insignificantly little to none.

 What about FODMAP in other cheese?

-In general, thanks to the bacteria in the cheesemaking process, carbs in most cheeses are quite low in FODMAP and easily digestible.
-Still, there are some cheese is slightly higher in comparison, which you might need to take note of.
+In general, thanks to the bacteria activities in the cheesemaking process, carbs in most cheeses are considered low FODMAP and will be easily digested and absorbed.

-As there are not many research findings emphasize specifically on just FODMAP carbs in cheese, the carbohydrate content from the USDA database has been taken as the indication.
+As for current, there were only a handful of research findings emphasized specifically on the FODMAP carbs in cheese, the carbohydrate content from the USDA database has been taken as the general indication.

 FODMAP in Cheese (Carbs per 100g)